The Hurting: Retrospective

-At least three of the songs from this particular album were sampled by one of the most mainstream R&B artists.
-"Memories Fade" was reworked by Kanye West on his 808s & Heartbreak album into "Coldest Winter".
-"Pale Shelter" was sampled by The Weeknd on the song "Secrets" on his Starboy album.
-"Ideas as Opiates" was sampled by Drake on the song "Lust for Life", from his So Far Gone mixtape.
+At least three of the songs from The Hurting were sampled by some of the most mainstream hip-hop and R&B artists.
+"Memories Fade" was reworked by Kanye West on his fourth studio album 808s & Heartbreak (2008) into "Coldest Winter".
+"Ideas as Opiates" was sampled by Drake on the song "Lust for Life", from his third mixtape So Far Gone (2009).
+"Pale Shelter" was sampled by the Weeknd on the song "Secrets" on his third studio album Starboy (2016).

-Mad World was covered by Michael Andrews and Gary Jules originally for Donnie Darko soundtrack, but later successfully released as a single, topping UK Singles Charts.
+"Mad World" was covered by Michael Andrews and Gary Jules for the soundtrack to the 2001 film Donnie Darko and later released as a single, topping the UK Singles Chart.

 Track listing

 All songs written by Roland Orzabal.